ambocclusion/pico-8-compiler/readme.md

 https://pypi.python.org/pypi/watchdog

 ###Use it like this
-python picocompiler.py --folder 'folder for scripts' --output 'valid pico-8 file'
+python picocompiler.py --folder 'folder for scripts' --output 'valid pico-8 file' -r

 Put lua files inside of the defined folder and a valid p8 file generated from Pico 8.
 The compiler should allow you to edit your graphics, sounds and maps separately, but it's not two-way and always keep a backup!!!